juyan/swift-filestore/README.md

 ```

 ## Custom serialization/deserialization
-You may define your custom serialization/deserialization protocol like below:
+If you are looking for non-json serializations, you may define your custom serialization/deserialization protocol as below:

 ```swift